UWO-Aero-Design/first-commit/git-intro/README.md

 Since you're obviously qualified to walk other people through the tutorial now, how about adding your name to the list of people who have completed this tutorial.

 This is a new change that is completely seperate from the last one so we should create a new branch to do this.
-Switch back to the develop branch and create a new branch off of it for updating the HELPME.md file. *Replace zd with your own initials*
+Switch back to the develop branch and create a new branch off of it for updating the [HELPME.md](HELPME.md) file. *Replace zd with your own initials*

 * `git checkout develop`
 * `git checkout -b zd-update-help develop`

-Go to HELPME.md file and add your name to the Super Exclusive List.
+Go to [HELPME.md](HELPME.md)  file and add your name to the Super Exclusive List.

 Be sure to update the date aswell so people know when the list was last maintained.

 ![](./pictures/Updated-list.png)
 Once youre done, commit and push your changes!
-(Last Time I tell you how)
+(Last time I tell you how)

 * `git add .`
 * `git commit` - You'll enter nano (refer to previous sections if you need help)